extreemedev/Biotech/README.md

 ![image](https://drive.google.com/uc?export=view&id=1XoLgU-GS7JlHbnqV2O3f1va3YV1BvC5l)

 Our Dockerfile image `monitor` is based on [accetto/xubuntu-vnc-novnc][this-github-novnc] published image.
-This new custom image includes a bunch of jre and python installations and moreover some custom enviroment settings, which may let the user be easy using this NoVNC system.
+This new custom image includes a bunch of jre and python installations and moreover some custom enviroment settings, which may let the user be easy using this noVNC system.
 It also includes a [FastQC][this-man-fastqc] interactive installation.
 Just for debug purpose, you can find these installations under the path: `/otp/bioprograms`, but it's highly recommended not to operate inside this directory.

 ***